docuvision/linear-issue-creator/readme.md

           debug: true
 ```

-If the issue is in 'Done' state no action occurs.
+If the issue is in 'Done' state no action occurs (a re-review request sets it back to default Todo)

 - action: `created` PR -> (draft or not) does nothing
 - action: `labeled` -> checks the label and if username is found then creates a sub issue assigned to that username and creates message in gh